Moving Day Pittsburgh

 The National Parkinson Foundation’s Moving Day® is the National Parkinson Foundation Western Pennsylvania’s annual fundraising walk event.
-In its 4th year, Pittsburgh’s 2014 Moving Day will take place on Saturday, October 18th at Highmark Stadium and Station Square.
+In its 4th year, Pittsburgh’s 2014 Moving Day will take place on Saturday, September 27th at Highland Park Reservoir.

 Last year, Pittsburgh’s Moving Day included over 500 participants and 100 volunteers who came together in support of NPFWPA while raising awareness of Parkinson’s disease in our communities.
 Because of the unbelievable effort by those living with Parkinson’s, their caregivers, friends and families, local corporate leaders and corporate teams, healthcare professionals and community leaders, NPFWPA was able to raise nearly $100,000.00 in funds that directly impact our ability to expand and develop crucial programs and services that coincide with the foundation’s mission.

 Moving Day is a family-friendly event that provides music, entertainment, fun and games for people of all ages and abilities.
 In addition to the walk, participants can get involved in yoga, dance, stretching activities and chair-based exercises within the Movement Pavilion to keep in step with the day’s theme of celebrating movement.

 We hope you will join us on Saturday, September 27th for Moving Day Pittsburgh 2014… whether as team captain or team member, an individual participant, corporate sponsor or corporate team member, or volunteer, Moving Day will undoubtedly be a day to move, a day that will move you and a day to move others.

 PEOPLE WHO MOVE CHANGE THE WORLD®!